 Safe staffing saves animal lives

 UC Davis’ William R. Pritchard Veterinary Medical Teaching Hospital—ranked the country’s top animal hospital—should be a place where every cat, dog, horse, or bird receives world‑class care.
-Yet due to a severe recurrent and retention crisis, the hospital’s animal health technicians and animal technologists often cannot give animals—or their worried human companions—the attention they deserve.
+Yet due to a severe recruitment and retention crisis, the hospital’s animal health technicians and animal technologists often cannot give animals—or their worried human companions—the attention they deserve.

 Staffed by University Professional and Technical Employees CWA Local 9119 (UPTE CWA 9119) professionals, UC Davis’ Veterinary Medical Teaching Hospital (VMTH) treats more than 50,000 animals a year—from household pets to horses, livestock, and exotics—while offering 24/7 emergency care.
 Yet, regional specialty and emergency clinics now pay up to $15 per hour more, making it challenging for VMTH to hire and retain talent.
 Key areas, such as the Small Animal ICU and Recovery Ward, often have only two technicians for over sixty patients; emergencies are turned away, and staff report preventable tragedies.